Solving quantum rotor model with different Monte Carlo techniques: Model

 From here on one can have two ways to simulate Eq.~\eqref{eq:eq12}.
 One is by integrating out the variable $\{\theta_{i}(l)\}$ and arrives at a link model with integer-valued $\{J_{i}(l)\}$ on every bond.
 This type of algorithm is not the main focus of this paper and we discuss it in the Appendix~\ref{app:appA}.

-In this paper, however, we choose the other way to simulate partition function Eq.~\eqref{eq:eq12} by summing out the variable $\{J_{i}(l)\}$.
-In doing so, we need to first use the Poisson summation and Gaussian integral, to change the last two terms in Eq.~\eqref{eq:eq12} to
+In this paper, however, we choose the other way to simulate partition function Eq.~\eqref{eq:eq12} by summing over the variable $\{J_{i}(l)\}$.
+In doing so, we need to first use the Poisson summation and Gaussian integral, to change the last two terms in Eq.~\eqref{eq:eq13} and obtain,

-Since $\Delta\tau$ is small, the sum over of $J$ slowly convergences.
-Then we perform Villian approximation on Eq.~\eqref{eq:eq14},
+Since $\Delta\tau$ is small, the summation over of $J$ slowly convergences.
+Then we perform Villian approximation\cite{Fisher1989_2} on Eq.~\eqref{eq:eq14},

-where $K_\tau = 1/U\Delta\tau$.
-Combining the cosine functions along the imaginary time axis and the spatial axis, the partition function of Eq.~\eqref{eq:eq12} arrives at a 3D anisotropy classical XY model,
+where $K_\tau = \frac{1}{U\Delta\tau}$.
+Combining the cosine functions along the imaginary time axis and the spatial axis, the partition function of Eq.~\eqref{eq:eq12} arrives at a 3d anisotropy classical XY model,

 where $K_x = t\Delta\tau$, the summation is now over nearest-neigbhor bonds in both space and time directions, i.e. $\mathbf{r}=(i,j,l)$.
 At the limit of $\Delta\tau \rightarrow 0$, the interactions become more and more anisotropic as $K_x \rightarrow 0$ and $K_\tau \rightarrow \infty$.
-However, it is easy to see that their geometric mean $K=(K_x K_\tau)^{1/2}=t/U$ is kept finite and it is the control parameter of the $(2+1)$D O(2) transition.
-The configuration space $\{\theta_{i}(l)\}$, the two phases separated by the $(2+1)$D O(2) QCP and the $K_x$ and $K_\tau$ couplings are depicted in Fig.~\ref{fig:fig1}.
+However, it is easy to see that their geometric mean $K=(K_x K_\tau)^{\frac{1}{2}}=\frac{t}{U}$ is kept finite and it is the control parameter of the $(2+1)$d O(2) transition.
+The configuration space $\{\theta_{i}(l)\}$, the two phases separated by the $(2+1)$d O(2) QCP and the $K_x$ and $K_\tau$ couplings are depicted in Fig.~\ref{fig:fig1}.